mostafa/xk6-kafka/docs/readers.md

 });
 ```

-_tips : here you can find more options for your reader:_
+Tip: here you can find more options for your reader:

 ```golang
 type ReaderConfig struct {